paulmillr/paulmillr.github.io/_posts/2025-02-15-deterministic-sigs.md

 [whole different algorithm](https://developer.mozilla.org/en-US/docs/Web/API/Crypto/getRandomValues)
 was required.

-> What happens if randomness is predictable?
+_“What happens if randomness is predictable?”_

 Predictable nonce `k` allows an attacker to extract private key from the signature:

     d = (r^-1)(s⋅k-m) mod n

-> What happens if randomness is reused?
+_“What happens if randomness is reused?”_

 Reusing random nonce `k` allows attacker to extract private keys from two distinct signatures: